MohibMohyuddin/Mohyuddin-and-co-properties/README.md

-<h1> Real Estate Website
+<h1> Mohyuddin and Co a Real Estate Website aimed at the Pakistan real estate market built using ReactJS

-Built using ReactJS
+<h2> Target audience: fresh grads and new professionals
 ## Setup
 To setup your computer, follow these steps: